retransmit/prism/README.md

 };
 ```

-Once the request is processed, the response needs to be published on the responseChannel.
+Once the request is processed, the response needs to be published to the responseChannel mentioned in the request.
 Retransmit will pickup these responses, merge them, and pass them back to the caller.
-Responses posted into the responseChannels need to be in the following format.
 Retransmit will reconstruct an HTTP response from this information to send back to the client.

+Responses posted back to be in the format given below.

 ```typescript
 type RedisServiceResponse = {